-Teaching of analysis of children's reading patterns; individualizing, grouping, production, and use of materials in skills development; correlation of phonics as part of reading developmental program.
+Teaching of analysis of children's reading patterns, individualizing, grouping, production, and use of materials in skills development, correlation of phonics as part of reading developmental program.
 Includes 50 hours of directed field experiences in reading.
-Students must be teaching full-time to take this course.
-Prerequisites: EDUC 3250 or 3470, and consent of instructor.
+Prerequisites: EDUC 3250 or equivalent, or consent of instructor.

 EDUC 4120.
-Seminar: Diagnostic Techniques of Teaching (3)
+Seminar: Diagnostic Teaching (3)

 Methods of diagnosing student difficulties and prescribing remediation in terms of instruction and curriculum.
-Performance-based instruction evaluation.
-Prerequisite: Completion or concurrent enrollment in EDUC 3811, 4816, or 4852 or consent of credential adviser.
+Performance - based instruction evaluation.
+Prerequisite: EDUC 4810 or 4820, or consent of credential adviser.